 We prioritised three end-user solutions (the 'overlay services'): Request to Pay, Assurance Data and Enhanced Data.
-This paper looks at the benefits these solutions would deliver, and the costs that would be incurred to implement the NPA to deliver them.
+This paper looks at the benefits these solutions would deliver, and the costs that would be incurred to implement the NPA to deliver them and replace the ageing Bacs Payment Services (Bacs) and Faster Payments Scheme Limited (FPSL) infrastructures.
 We compare these to the costs and benefits of an alternative upgrade that would be a minimum approach in the absence of the NPA, as we believe that to 'do nothing' is not an option.
-This is largely as a result of the PSR's Infrastructure Market Review, which requires Bacs and FPS systems to upgrade their existing central infrastructure to be ISO 20022 compliant at re-procurement, that is, by 2020.
+This is largely as a result of the Payment Systems Regulator's (PSR) Infrastructure Market Review, which requires Bacs and Faster Payments Service (FPS) systems to upgrade their existing central infrastructure to be ISO 20022 compliant at re-procurement, that is, by 2020.